-The Frisco ISD CTE Center allows students to explore post-secondary and career options at an increased academic level with a relevant, industry-standard learning experience.
+The Frisco ISD CTE Center allows students to explore postsecondary and career options at an increased academic level with a relevant, industry-standard learning experience.
 Students are able to pursue an interest rather than make a life-long commitment.
 This allows an opportunity for students to choose courses that truly interest them, providing a meaningful connection to the curriculum and school.
-Due to limitations in some field site placements, the competitive nature of the programs, completing the pre-requisites do not guarantee a position in some of the advanced CTE Courses offered at the CTE Center.
+Due to limitations in some field site placements and the competitive nature of the programs, completing the prerequisites does not guarantee a position in some of the advanced CTE Courses offered at the CTE Center.